abbyazari/vSWIM/Data/format.md

   - Velocity: $V_{x}$, $V_{y}$, $V_{z}$, and $|V|$ in [km/s]
   - Temperature: $T_{p}$ in [eV]
   - Pressure: $n_{p}$ in [per cc]

 - These parameters are provided with a mean value and a standard deviation for both the true and the normalized values.
-The normalized values are provided as optional additional information to assess when model performance (see [user guide](https://github.com/abbyazari/vSWIM/edit/main/)).
+The normalized values are provided as optional additional information to assess model performance (see [user guide](https://github.com/abbyazari/vSWIM/edit/main/)).
 The naming convention is as follows:
   - mean, mu_paramName
   - standard deviation, sigma_paramName
   - mean normalized, mu_paramName_normed
   - stadard deviation normalized, sigma_paramName_normed

 - Additional values are provided including:
   - date [utc], the date in UTC
   - date [unix], the date in UNIX